Click filter to remove

 Extent:.25 linear feet; 189 items

 Description: These 189 original watercolor and ink drawings of pueblo activities were drawn by Joe Bartolo Lente, of Isleta Pueblo of New Mexico.
 The drawings were commissioned by Elsie Clews Parsons, a sociologist, anthropologist, and folklorist.
 In 1962, 140 of the paintings were published in "Isleta Paintings" by the Smithsonian Institution, Bureau of American Ethnology.
-These materials have been designated as culturally sensitive and cannot be reproduced in any fashion.
+This collection was been designated as culturally sensitive and restricted.
+These materials were formally deaccessioned and removed from the collections in December 2023.

 Collection:Isleta sketches (Mss.572.P25.1.No.25)